KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 * **Zero (0) — L₀ (AP: Aion):**
     Absolute Potential, unmanifest source.
 Not nothingness but infinite undifferentiated possibility—
-    the silence before emanation and container of all number.
+    the silence before emanation, holding all number in latency.

 * **One (1) — L₅ (EOB: Theon):**
     Primordial Emanation; Unity; the Source expressed.